 According to the e-Commerce Market Outlook 2020-2030, the global e-commerce market will increase from $1.8 trillion in 2019 to about $2.4 trillion in 2020.
-Online sales have jumped around the world this spring due to the COVID-19 outbreak when the physical stores got closed.
-In the third week of March 2020, e-commerce sales in the United Stated were 58% higher than over the same period last year.
+This spring, online sales skyrocketed around the world this spring due to the COVID-19 outbreak when the physical stores got closed.
+In the third week of March 2020, e-commerce sales in the United Stated were 58% higher compared to the same period last year.

-The rise in online shopping was challenging for retailers.
-They were not able to process all the orders, deliver parcels on time, promptly react to customers’ negative feedback, and transform their business models when needed.
-Only those market players who were able to adapt to the new circumstances could benefit.
+At the same time, the rise in online shopping was challenging for retailers.
+They were not able to process all the orders, deliver parcels on time, promptly react to customers’ negative feedback, and transform their business models promptly.
+This way, only those market players who were able to adapt to the new circumstances took advantage of the pandemic.

 Surviving in the COVID-19 times